 Jul 13 @ 7:30 pm – 10:00 pm

-Lichfield Storytellers: The Song of Lilleth @ The Kings Head
+Lichfield Storytellers: The Song of Lilith @ The Kings Head

 Shonaleigh is a renowned international storyteller – possibly the last drut’syla on the planet and carries thousands of oral stories from that Jewish Tradition.
 She unravels a fascinating lattice of interlocking tales with unexpected twists and compelling characters.
 She makes another welcome return to Lichfield.

-At this event Shonaleigh tells The Song of Lilleth.
+At this event Shonaleigh tells The Song of Lilith.

 Tickets £6 on the door.